liftoff-app/liftoff/README.md

 1. Make sure you have the additional [linux requirements](https://flutter.dev/desktop#additional-linux-requirements) (verify with `flutter doctor`)
 2. Build: `flutter build linux --target lib/main_prod.dart --release`

-The executable will be in `build/linux/x64/release/bundle/lemmynade` (be aware, however, that this executable is not standalone)
+The executable will be in `build/linux/x64/release/bundle/liftoff` (be aware, however, that this executable is not standalone)

 ### Windows

 1. Make sure you have the additional [windows requirements](https://flutter.dev/desktop#additional-windows-requirements) (verify with `flutter doctor`)
 2. Build: `flutter build windows --target lib/main_prod.dart --release`

-The executable will be in `build\windows\runner\Release\lemmynade.exe` (be aware, however, that this executable is not standalone)
+The executable will be in `build\windows\runner\Release\liftoff.exe` (be aware, however, that this executable is not standalone)

 ## FAQ